 The difference between generic products and name brand are nearly indistinguishable when you account for the massive amount of food everyone will have on their plates.
 In other words, it's okay to buy the cheaper items as much as possible.

 For instance, one thing everyone loves to pair with a delicious Thanksgiving dinner is a glass of wine.
 And if some people with a more acute palate might want the most expensive bottle possible -- you can let them pick up the tab.
 Instead, buy a box of wine.
 It might not be the classiest option, but it is the most cost-effective.

 And as always, if you need just a little help to push you through the holidays with your finances intact, there's the option of a quick and easy loan from Atlas Credit.
-You can borrow as low as $100 or as much as $1300 to make your holiday season a great success.
-Apply online or in-store today!
+You can borrow as little as $100 or as much as $1,400 to make your holiday season a great success.
+Apply online or in-store at one of our locations throughout Texas and Oklahoma today!